sybrew/the-seo-framework/readme.txt

 1. Alongside the previous upgrade, I've taken a very close look at the WordPress core functions, and adjusted code accordingly.
 1. Because of all previous steps, this would follow naturally.
 1. I've read all code once more, and discovered ways for improvement.
 It's like a spellcheck.
+1. Throughout the code, better and more open standards have been introduced, where other developers can easily add to, disable or enable functionality.
+1. With the help of a code linter, [WordPress VIP best practices](https://vip.wordpress.com/documentation/vip/code-review-what-we-look-for/) have been enforced throughout the plugin.
+This increases security and overal performance.

 **How do I benefit most of this update, and other plugins in general?**